About

 Writing, to me, is more than mere expression.
 It’s a way of enlisting others in one’s ideas.
 It is courage.
 It can be a form of intentional leadership that begins on the page but extends beyond.
 I believe that the more of us out there speaking our most poignant truths and being our most authentic selves, the better it will be for our world.

 Over the last several years, chugging along with my next writing project, I’ve thought back to my foundational experience of creating a report about sexual harassment in the time of Anita Hill.
-The theme of that report—speaking truth to power—inspires my work still.
+While the world today seems all the more broken, chaotic, and complex, the theme of that report—speaking truth to power—inspires my work still.

 Some of the venues in which my work has been featured: